AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Erie Car Insurance Rates

-Here are a few factors that may affect your insurance rates:
+Let’s dive deeper into factors that may affect your insurance rates:

 • Minimum vs. full coverage: Minimum coverage, meaning the minimum amount of insurance your state requires, is the cheapest coverage available.
 If you decide to upgrade to full coverage, which includes comprehensive, collision, and uninsured motorist coverage, your rates will increase.

 • Age: Insurance rates tend to decrease as you get older — up to a point.
-While a 16-year-old driver could easily pay upwards of $4,000 per year for insurance, someone in their 40s or 50s will enjoy some of the lowest insurance rates.
+While a 16-year-old driver could easily pay upwards of $4,000 or more per year for insurance, someone in their 40s or 50s will enjoy some of the lowest insurance rates.
 However, premiums tend to start rising again for drivers in their 70s and 80s.

 • Marital status: You might be surprised to learn that tying the knot can help you save money on insurance.
 While the difference isn’t significant, married individuals generally pay a bit less for auto insurance.